 Job Applicant Privacy Notice

-As part of any recruitment process, Target Lifts Ltd collects and processes personal data relating to job applicants.
-This Privacy Notice explains how the company does this and outlines your rights regarding any personal data that we collect about you through the recruitment process.
+As part of any recruitment process, Target Lifts Ltd collects and processes personal data relating to its job applicants.
+This Privacy Notice outlines your rights regarding any personal data that we collect about you throughout our recruitment process.